 - The facility did not devise a plan to detect, prevent, and treat the ulcer, bedsores, or wounds.

-- The hospital did not follow its own plan of care.
+- The hospital did not follow its plan of care.

-- The patient developed the bedsores while at the place or the sores got worse.
+- The patient developed the bedsores at the place, or the sores worsened.

 - The facility did not follow the doctor’s instructions or failed to coordinate with the proper medical personnel.

-- The facility did not properly or frequently rotate the plaintiff in order to prevent bedsores from emerging.
+- The facility did not properly or frequently rotate the plaintiff to prevent bedsores from emerging.

 There are other examples of negligence that might cause decubitus ulcers.
 Yet, these are some of the most common forms that lead to bedsores lawsuits.

-Patients and their loved one are able to get free legal help from a lawyer.
+Patients and their loved ones can get free legal help from a lawyer.
 Contact us to see what factors led to your injuries and if compensation is possible.